TL;DR

 Before we dive into cost-saving, it's crucial to understand your legal obligations.
 Under the Road Traffic Act 1988, it is a criminal offence to drive or keep a vehicle on a public road in the UK without at least a basic level of motor insurance.
 This is enforced through the Continuous Insurance Enforcement (CIE) system, which cross-references DVLA records with the Motor Insurance Database (MID).
 If your vehicle is taxed and registered, it must be insured—or officially declared off-road with a SORN (Statutory Off Road Notification).

-Understanding the different levels of cover is the first step to choosing the right policy.
+Understanding the different levels of cover is the first step to choosing a strong fit for your needs.
 Surprisingly, comprehensive isn't always the most expensive.

 | Level of Cover | What It Covers You For | What It Doesn't Cover | Best For |